Joshua Boone: Career

-Joshua Boone is an American actor.
 He starred opposite Zora Howard in the 2019 film Premature.
 For his performance in the 2022 Tyler Perry/Netflix film A Jazzman's Blues, Boone was nominated for two NAACP Image Awards.

-Boone made his Broadway debut at the Palace Theatre in 2014, in the jukebox musical Holler If Ya Hear Me.
-In 2024, he played Dallas “Dally” Winston in the musical The Outsiders, earning a nomination for the Tony Award for Best Featured Actor in a Musical.
+Boone made his Broadway debut at the Palace Theatre in 2014, in the jukebox musical Holler If Ya Hear Me, based on the music of Tupac Shakur.
+He originated the role of Darius.
+The show closed after 38 performances.